CN2F: A Cloud-Native Cellular Network Framework: Overview

-\nm{} aims to facilitate the building of flexible network scenarios with various network topologies.
-In this section, we describe the steps to construct the \nm{} accompanied by our best practices (i.e., the best-realized solution to cope with a challenge) in each step.
+The structure of \nm{} aims to facilitate the building of flexible network scenarios with various network topologies.
+In this section, we describe the steps to construct the \nm{} alongside our best practices (i.e., the experimentally best-realized solution to cope with a challenge) in each step.
 In addition, we present a detailed tutorial demonstrating how to get from a portable network implemented with Docker containers to a cloud-native network implemented on the Kubernetes platform.
-The proposed structure of \nm{} resembles the ``flexible'' and ``hierarchical'' model of the modern cellular network (Fig.~\ref{fig:fig1}).
+The proposed structure of \nm{} resembles the \textit{flexible} and \textit{hierarchical} model of the modern cellular network (Fig.~\ref{fig:fig1}).

 Specifically, \nm{} has been designed to demonstrate a network with edge computing, cloud computing, RAN splitting, and NFV capabilities.
 Two bridges (each emulating an IP network) are incorporated in the \nm{} structure; FH and TN.
 The FH bridge sits between distributed RAN components, such as RCC (or CU) and RRU (or DU), and therefore, it enables the RAN splitting test cases.
 On the other hand, the TN bridge may divide the structure into two parts; one close to RAN (or UEs) and one far away.
 As a result, the distinction between edge computing and cloud computing can be investigated.